 - If you’re pulling out a phone to snap a picture or video clip for social media, that’s a different story.
 In fact, tag us!
 One caveat: if someone looks uncomfortable or asks you not to film them, respect their wishes.
 Also, if you want to videotape a full combination/song, ask permission first from the instructor.
 It’s probably no problem, but some of them teach trademarked programs that prohibit posting choreography videos.

 - If you arrive to the studio before the prior class has finished, keep conversations quiet or whisper so as not to disrupt students who are still working.
-This is mostly of concern at 1624 South Street, where the waiting area is right next to the dance floor.

 - Instructors love to hear comments and answer questions, but unless it’s something related to what you’re doing in the moment, save it for after class.
 If there’s another group starting right away, we may ask you to follow up in the waiting area or outside the studio so as not to distract those students.